Pipeline protester's elderly exploitation case dismissed

 Authorities last week dismissed a charge of felony exploitation of a vulnerable adult against Kathleen Bennett, saying the case had become too difficult to prove, The Bismarck Tribune reported .
 A defense attorney said Bennett's mother died a few months ago.

 Bennett, 59, was accused of leaving her 82-year-old mother with dementia tied to a chair in a protest camp in North Dakota while she attended demonstrations in December 2016.
+Protesters were trying to block construction of the oil pipeline, which is operated by Dallas-based Energy Transfer Partners.

-The mother was taken to a hospital during a blizzard.
+Bennett's mother was taken to a hospital during a blizzard.
 Hospital staff said she was frail and malnourished.

 The exploitation charge resulted from Bennett allegedly using $1,200 of her mother's money without consent to rent hotel rooms, buy meals and pay legal fees while her mother was hospitalized.